rehierl/node-tree-outliner/2-tree-of-nodes/2-1-node-sequence.md

 <!-- ======================================================================= -->
 # The node sequence of a node tree

-The tree traversal fragment can be used to produce a sequence of nodes (i.e. a traversal trace) that contains the nodes of the tree in the order in which these nodes are entered:
+The tree traversal fragment can be used to produce a sequence of nodes (i.e. a traversal's trace of nodes) which contains the nodes of the tree being traversed in the order in which these were visited:

 ```
 nodeSequenceOf(root) begin